mohammad-ahmadi-r/realtime-django-chatroom/README.md

-# realtime-django-chatroom
+# django-realtime-chatroom
 a fullstack django web application that is realtime for users using channels and websocket

 ## Description

-Project Name is a full-stack chat application built with Django, featuring real-time communication using websockets.
+This is a full-stack chat application built with Django, featuring real-time communication using websockets.
 It provides a seamless chat experience for users, allowing them to connect and interact in real-time.

 ## Features